 The score and percentile required to obtain an interview or offer depends on several factors, including: the university you are applying to, the ATAR you obtain, the state you reside in, the course (lower for courses such as dentistry), where you live (lower for rural students) and what type of place you apply for (lower for Bonded Medical Places, for example).
 Further offers may be made if you achieve a very high ATAR/GPA.

 In general, a UCAT percentile of about 90 (80 for rural students) is normally required at most universities.
-This is unlikely to change this year with the shift from UMAT to UCAT.

 You can find information on how UCAT is used by various universities in selecting students in the ‘Uni Admissions’ section of the LMS.
 Note that many universities do not release cut off UCAT scores required for entry.